Avrohom Yaakov Friedman (fifth Sadigura rebbe): Final years

 In 1995 the Rebbe was diagnosed with Parkinson's disease.
 Nevertheless, he continued to conduct his private and public activities without any interruption.

 At the end of December 2012 he came down with severe pneumonia, and was rushed to Ma'ayanei Hayeshuah Hospital in Bnei Brak on the morning of January 1, 2013 (19 Tevet 5773), where he died.
 His funeral, which set out from the Sadigura beis medrash in Bnei Brak in the early afternoon, was attended by the Rebbes of Boyan, Bohush, Kapishnitz, Vasloi, Ger, Vizhnitz, Toldos Abraham Yitzchak, and Sanz, as well as Litvishe gedolim.
-In keeping with tradition, no eulogies were said at this funeral of a Rebbe, but his will was read, naming his only son, Rabbi Yisrael Moshe Friedman, av beis din of the Sadigura rabbinical court in London, as his successor.
+In keeping with tradition, no eulogies were said at this funeral of a Rebbe, but his will was read, naming his only son, Yisrael Moshe Friedman, av beis din of the Sadigura rabbinical court in London, as his successor.
 He was buried beside his father in the Ruzhiner section of the Nahalat Yitzhak Cemetery in Tel Aviv.